Easy Roast Beef Tenderloin with Peppercorn Sauce is the perfect meal for the holidays. Or serve it for a romantic Date Night!

 - Sprinkle liberally with black pepper.
 Let the roast sit at room temperature.

-- Heat a 14-inch cast-iron skillet over medium-high.
+- Preheat a cast-iron skillet over medium-high for 5 minutes.
 Add oil.
 When the oil begins to shimmer, add the roast.
-Sear 2 minutes each on three sides.
+Sear 2 minutes on 3 of the 4 sides.

-- Turn the fourth side down (see Recipe Note #4), insert a leave-in temperature probe into the thickest part of the roast, and place the skillet in the oven.
+- After the 3rd side is seared, turn onto the fourth side (see Recipe Note #4), insert a leave-in temperature probe into the thickest part of the roast, and place the skillet in the pre-heated oven.

-- Roast until the leave-in thermometer registers 10–12º F away from your final target temperature (see Recipe Note #5).
+- Roast until the leave-in thermometer registers 10º F from your desired final target temperature (see Recipe Note #5).
 Remove and rest for at least 20 minutes.

 - While the tenderloin rests, make the sauce: Add shallots to the same hot skillet (do not clean or wipe out).